Auto Engine Maintenance – How Does Your Engine Work?

 The internal combustion engine is the result of the combustion of fuel, that produces heat.
 The cooling and lubricating of internal components greatly increases the longevity of your engine.
 In other words, frequent oil changes and other engine maintenance is beneficial to the life of your vehicle.
 When an engine gets hotter than intended, it can cause a strain on bearings, valves, and the pistons.
 The cylinder heads that hold the intake and exhaust valves are a commonly damaged part due to poor maintenance and frequent overheating.

-Your engine is one of the most important components in your vehicle and must be maintained properly.
+Your engine is one of the most important components in your vehicle and must be maintained properly, especially in rainy conditions like we have in Portland.
 Frequent oil changes and fluid flushes at regular intervals help keep your engine performing at its very best.
 The key to a longer lasting vehicle is maintenance and Mac’s Radiator is your key to maintenance services!
 Our knowledgeable Service Consultants can help guide you to ensure your vehicle performs at an optimal level.
 Don’t take our word for it though, stop into any of our many service centers near you and experience quality auto care and maintenance for yourself.